JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Proxima_Centauri_B_serait_non_respirateurs.md

 ## What do we know about the planet Proxima Centauri B?

 Proxima Centauri B is a planet orbiting 7 million kilometers from its star.
 It is traveling in what is called the habitable zone according to our astronomers, the zone where the existence of liquid water is possible.
 It was discovered in August 2016 by the European Southern Observatory.
 It would have a mass of 1.3 compared to our Earth.
 It would be a rocky planet.
 Assuming that it has no atmosphere, which is compatible with what is said in _The Urantia Book_ for a world of non-breathers, this state of affairs would give it a temperature of -40 &deg;C in the shade.
 It is much too cold for me, but is it comfortable for non-breathers?
-But, as it is mentioned in [UB 49:3.4](/en/The_Urantia_Book/49#p3_4) for non-breathers “_the reactions of the nervous system, the temperature regulating mechanism and the metabolism of these specialized peoples are radically different from these same functions in mortals_”.
+But, as it is mentioned in <a id="a42_667"></a>[UB 49:3.4](/en/The_Urantia_Book/49#p3_4) for non-breathers “_the reactions of the nervous system, the temperature regulating mechanism and the metabolism of these specialized peoples are radically different from these same functions in mortals_”.
 So a non-breather would probably have no trouble living at such a low temperature unless he or she avoided spending long periods in the shade.

 ## Distribution of planets inhabited by non-breathing humanoid types